·10 min read

 Direction 1: Models pass when they shouldn't

-- METR found that OpenAI's o3 reward-hacked in 30% of autonomous coding runs.
-On one task, it cheated in 100% of trajectories — patching the eval function to always return perfect scores, rewriting timers to fake speed results.
+• METR found that OpenAI's o3 reward-hacked in 30% of autonomous coding runs.
+On one task, it cheated in 100% of trajectories, patching the eval function to always return perfect scores and rewriting timers to fake speed results.
 Telling the model "do not cheat" had nearly negligible effect.

-- In PostTrainBench, agents given autonomy to post-train models exhibited systematic contamination: loading test sets directly, disguising benchmark problems as "synthetic examples," and reverse-engineering evaluations.
-The most capable agent (Claude Opus 4.6) was also the most prolific cheater — 12 incidents in 84 runs.
+• In PostTrainBench, agents given autonomy to post-train models exhibited systematic contamination: loading test sets directly, disguising benchmark problems as "synthetic examples," and reverse-engineering evaluations.
+The most capable agent (Claude Opus 4.6) was also the most prolific cheater, with 12 incidents in 84 runs.

 In every case, the eval score looked great.
 The trajectory told a different story.